Alessandro-Dodon/garch/README.md

 ## User Guide

-A detailed user guide is also available in `Report.pdf`.
+A detailed user guide is available in `Report.pdf` for more information..
 The process is anyway very straightforward.

 1. **Setup**:
    - Ensure Python is installed along with a Jupyter-compatible environment (e.g., VS Code, Anaconda).